 If you were provided trash bags, protective equipment, safety items and your very own road sign, would you help clean up the litter along just two miles of roadway at least four times a year?
 Approximately 40 groups and organizations do just that by participating in Marion County's Adopt-a-Road program, accounting for about 80 miles of clean, county-maintained roadway.
 Find an application to adopt a road here.

-Marion County is teamed up with Florida Fish and Wildlife Commission to provide highly-discounted, bear-proof trash cans to residents.
-Learn more about this program, the sizes of bear-proof trash cans available and the cost of the cans here.
+Marion County is teamed up with Florida Fish and Wildlife Commission to provide highly-discounted, bear-resistant trash cans to residents.
+Learn more about this program, the sizes of bear-resistant trash cans available and the cost of the cans here.

 U.S. flags should never be thrown in the trash, even when they are too old or damaged to fly.
 Find collection location near you to respectfully retire Old Glory here.